-Financial ethicsThe Ethics and Compliance Policy sets out the requirements to be adhered to prevent market abuse, the risk of money laundering and the financing of terrorism, and those concerning compliance with the European EMIR regulation.
-A Stock Exchange Ethics Code, updated in February 2017, complements this Policy.
+Financial ethicsThe Ethics and Compliance Policy sets out the requirements to be followed to prevent market abuse, the risk of money laundering and the financing of terrorism, and those concerning compliance with the European EMIR regulation.
+An Ethical Code for Trading in Securities, updated in February 2017, complements this Policy.

 Actions to raise awareness of stock market rules are conducted with Group employees, concerning particularly the precautions and obligations for holders of inside information.

 Preventing breaches of competition lawEDF group is making awareness of and adherence to competition law an absolute priority for its employees.
-With this in mind, the Group has implemented a Competition Compliance Programme since 2010.
+With this in mind, the Group has implemented a Competition Law Compliance Programme since 2010.
 The programme aims to ensure that all operations of subsidiaries and entities of the Group in France and worldwide comply with competition law.
 It applies to all Group employees, particularly as regards their relations with customers, competitors, partners and suppliers.

 At the same time, a best practice guide, as well as regular notes and publications on developments in competition law are circulated widely.

 The PECG also requires entities involved in exporting products on the list of dual-use products appended to EC regulation no. 428/2009 of 5 May 2009 (including exports within the EU) to implement a compliance procedure.

-Compliance with international sanctions programmesThe Group Ethics and Compliance Policy requires the directors of Group entities concerned to implement a system to prevent the risk of international sanctions within their entities.
+Compliance with international sanctions programmesThe Group Ethics and Compliance Policy requires the executive directors of Group entities concerned to implement a system to prevent the risk of international sanctions within their entities.
 The system involves a clause being inserted into each contract entitling EDF to terminate a business relationship with immediate effect in the event of failure to adhere to an international sanctions programme.